anthonyprinaldi/anthonyprinaldi.github.io/_pages/cv.md

 ---

+- Unsupervised AST Graph Compression for Codebase Bug Detection, 2023-Present

-- Neural Machine Translation for Low-Resource Languages, 2022-Present
+- Neural Machine Translation for Low-Resource Languages, 2022-23
   - Determined the best ways to fine-tune pre-trained multilingual sequence-to-sequence models (mBART) for translating between language pairs with less than 500k parallel data.
   - Explored and evaluated fine-tuning approaches such as two-stage and multi-domain
   - Assessed the impact of training corpus size, as well as the divergence between training set and test set on model performance